High-Intensity Focused Ultrasound

 What does a HIFU procedure involve?

 Guided by real-time imaging, the physician will use the probe to deliver a test dose of high-frequency sound waves to the center of the targeted tissue, then adjust the strength of the ultrasound beams based on the depth of the tissue.
 Once the optimal intensity is set, the physician will deliver bursts of ultrasound waves to the targeted tissue while the rectum is actively cooled.
 Each burst will last only a few seconds and treat an area of tissue that is approximately the size of a grain of rice.
-Throughout the procedure, the surgeon will continually monitor real-time imaging as well as treatment parameters, such as temperature readings and calculated tissue changes, to evaluate the quality and success of the ablation.
+Throughout the procedure, the surgeon will continually monitor real-time imaging as well as the treatment parameters, such as temperature readings and calculated tissue changes, to evaluate the quality and success of the ablation.

 Moffitt’s approach to prostate cancer treatment

 Moffitt Cancer Center is proud to offer the latest treatment options for prostate cancer, including high-intensity focused ultrasound and a robust portfolio of clinical trials, in a single location.
 If you were recently diagnosed with prostate cancer and would like to discuss your options with a specialist in our Urologic Oncology Program, please contact us at 1-888-663-3488 or complete our new patient registration form online to request an appointment.
-You can expect a rapid response from an expert as soon as possible.

 References